jooter/excercise-weather-service/README.md

 make utest
 make itest
 ```
-or check github actions tab in this project
+or check build and test history in github actions tab in this project